-- Buying a rotisserie chicken is the easiest way, and probably my preferred method.
+- Buying a rotisserie chicken is the easiest way, and probably my preferred method (You can make your own rotisserie chicken in the Instant Pot!).
 Shred both breasts, discarding the skin.
 You end up with super juicy and tender chicken.

 - Poaching the chicken breasts is my second preferred method.
 This is great if you do not have time to grab a rotisserie chicken.
 Place 2 chicken breasts in a pot with enough water to cover the chicken by 1 inch.
 Add salt and simmer on the stove over medium heat for 15-18 minutes until the chicken is cooked thru and reaches 165° in the thickest part.
 Let the chicken cool for 5-10 minutes before shredding.
 You can use 2 forks or clean hands to shred.
 Sometimes I will finely chop the chicken instead of shredding.

 - If you have an instant pot, this is a really quick way to cook your chicken for shredding or chopping.
 You can find the recipe and instructions for Instant Pot All Purpose Shredded Chicken here.